Nithingowda16/Nithingowda16/README.md

 - 🌱 I’m currently been learning **Golang and Scala**

-- 👨‍💻 I’m currently working at Radiant - **software developement engineer - 1**
+- 👨‍💻 I’m currently working at Radiant - **Software Developement Engineer - 1**

 - 💻 All of my projects are available on [GitHub](https://github.com/Nithingowda16)